saulpw/visidata/docs/rows.md

     **or**

     d. `gz"` to open a copy of the sheet which has copies of all rows.
-Any changes will be reflected on the source sheet
+Any changes will not be reflected on the source sheet

 The following example uses the file [sample.tsv](https://raw.githubusercontent.com/saulpw/visidata/stable/sample_data/sample.tsv).